AAFC-BICoE/gbif-ipt-vagrant/README.md

 gbif-ipt-vagrant
 ================

+## Description

-Package to quickly launch a [GBIF IPT](http://www.gbif.org/ipt) instance inside a [Vagrant VM](https://www.vagrantup.com/)
+Package to quickly launch a [GBIF IPT](http://www.gbif.org/ipt) instance inside a [Vagrant VM](https://www.vagrantup.com/).

+## Step by Step Instructions

+Step) Description: *execute command in the terminal*

 1) Clone this repository: *git clone http://github.com/aafc-mbb/gbif-ipt-vagrant*

+2) Change directory into the cloned repository: *cd gbif-ipt-vagrant*

-2) Modify relevant configuration in *config.yml*
+3) Modify relevant configuration in *config.yml*
-  * See networking section for more information
+  * See networking section for more information on private vs public networking
+  * See the hypervisor support section for more information

+4) Install vagrant:
+  * Debian/Ubuntu: *sudo apt-get install vagrant*
+  * RHEL/CentOS: Download vagrant from https://www.vagrantup.com/downloads.html

-3) Run *vagrant up* and wait for provisioning to complete
+5) Initialize the VM and wait for provisioning to complete: *vagrant up*
+  * To use the libvirt provider, see the Hypervisor Support section

+6) Navigate to IPT in a web browser
+  * Depending on the networking type configuration in config.yml:
+    * Private (default): Navigate to http://*hypervisor-hostname*:4567 where *hypervisor-hostname* is the name of the machine hosting the VM.
+You can determine this by typing *hostname -f* on the command line.
+    * Public:  Navigate to http://*hostname* or http://*ip* where *hostname* and *ip* are replaced by values from config.yml

-4) Navigate to *http://localhost:4567/* and complete the IPT configuration
+7) Complete the IPT configuration
-  * A subdirectory named *ipt_data* is created in the working directory and maps to */ipt_data* inside the VM.
+  * By default, a subdirectory named *ipt_data* is created in the working directory and maps to */ipt_data* inside the VM.
+Use */ipt_data* when the IPT configuration prompts for a data folder.
+  * In the IPT configuration, the Base URL should be set to the URL used to navigate to IPT.

 Hypervisor Support
 ------------------

-### VirtualBox ###
+### VirtualBox (default) ###

-By default, vagrant uses VirtualBox.
 For this hypervisor, modifications are not required.
 Folders between the hypervisor and host are synced using VirtualBox's Shared Folders.
 This hypervisor permits using a Windows, Linux, or Mac host.

 Ensure that you have VirtualBox installed before continuing.